-Royal Family expresses thanks after Harry and Meghan's radical day
+Royal family website notes Meghan's 'proud feminist' credentials

 (CNN)For Harry and Meghan, it was the morning after the night before.
 For the rest of Britain, it was a day to reflect on an electrifying wedding that's being hailed as a transformative moment for the British monarchy.

+After a ceremony that shook up royal tradition, a biography of the new Duchess of Sussex has appeared on the website of the British royal family, and it firmly emphasizes her activist credentials.
+High on the page, in a bold fond, is a quote from a speech the then Meghan Markle delivered on International Women's Day in 2015: "I am proud to be a woman and a feminist."

+It is a quote that says much about the newest member of the royal family, whose decision to walk unaccompanied part-way down the aisle of St. George's Chapel at Windsor Castle set the tone for an unconventional royal wedding.

-The last public glimpse of the couple, now the Duke and Duchess of Sussex, was on Saturday evening when Meghan and Harry swept out of Windsor Castle in a vintage Jaguar convertible and drove south to Frogmore House, where Harry's father, Prince Charles, hosted an evening reception for 200 of the couple's friends and family.
+The last public glimpse of the Duke and Duchess of Sussex was on Saturday evening when they swept out of Windsor Castle in a vintage Jaguar convertible and drove south to Frogmore House, where Harry's father, Prince Charles, hosted an evening reception for 200 of the couple's friends and family.

 Fireworks lit up the sky as guests, including the tennis star Serena Williams and the Bollywood actress Priyanka Chopra, celebrated alongside members of the Royal Family.

+Harry drove Meghan from Windsor Castle to Frogmore House in a vintage Jaguar E-Type Concept Zero.
+It was originally built in 1968 but has recently been converted to electric power.
+It bore the number plate E19 05 18 -- the date of the wedding.

+Few details were released about the later party, but some of the celebrity invitees, including Williams, shared pictures of their own outfit changes on Instagram.
+CNN's Max Foster had said it was likely to go late into the night.
+"You know, Harry's a bit of a party animal.
+We know that."

-Meghan is understood to have made a speech at the party -- another break with tradition in what was a royal wedding like no other.
-Saturday's ceremony featured a rousing, fiery address from Chicago bishop Michael Curry, a gospel choir plus a diverse array of guests from blue-blood royals to Hollywood celebrities.
+Markle is also understood to have made a speech at the party -- another break with tradition in what was a royal wedding like no other.

+The afternoon reception was hosted by the Queen at Windsor Castle's St. George's Hall.
+The 600 guests who attended the wedding ceremony heard Elton John -- who was a friend of the late Princess Diana and played at her funeral -- performed three songs.
+The best man, the Duke of Cambridge, acted as compere.

 "By having so many multi-cultural elements in the ceremony, finally we had a royal occasion that not only represented modern Britain but sent a real positive message to the world," Sandro Monetti, a British journalist now based in Los Angeles, told CNN.